dickravison/aws-sftp-ha/README.md

   }
 ```

-These ranges aren't split in a way that I would use normally but for the purposes of this example, these will do.
-The allocation should be skewed more towards private range as there should be minimal requirements for the public range but this would also be dependent on what else is deployed in the same environment.
+These ranges aren't split in a way that I would recommend but for the purposes of this example, these will do.
+The allocation should be skewed more towards th private range as there should be minimal IP requirements for the public range but this would also be dependent on what other resources are deployed in the same environment.
 I'd probably look at changing these to a /20 for public and a /18 for private as a good starting point.
-The cidrsubnet function would need to be updated for the private range for this, an example would be to change the below for latest:
+The cidrsubnet function would need to be updated for the private subnets, an example would be to change the below for the 'latest' stage:

 ```
 ...